hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 * The set: when a number of ladies and gentlemen, their partners, stand opposite each other in two parallel lines, in dancing order, whey a called a set, as shown in the plan of a country dance, and in the article "Sets and divisions of the dance".
 * Set or setting, dancing in one place; frequently called foot or footing.

-### Sets or divisions of the dance
+### Sets or Divisions of the Dance

 A country dance is formed into different sets or divisions when the company are too numerous for one set, not only that a greater variety of calls may be had, but also to prevent the fatigue occasioned by the too great length of the set, a set containing in length, or in one line,thirty or forty couples may be divided into two sets, by placing a form or drawing line across the middle of the set.

 The following diagram is the form and construction of a country dance, composed of two sets, formed in one straight line or row.

-*Figure omitted.*
+*Figure omitted*

 When the width of the room will admit, and the company are sufficiently numerous, they may be divided into different divisions and placed in parallel lines, at a convenient distance from each other, having respectively the top of the set at the same end or part of the room: they may be distinguished from each other by numerical figures or letters, as Set 1 or Set A, Set 2 or Set B, &c.
 Notwithstanding that that they all branch from Set 1 or Set A, and are properly but a continuation of that set formed into divisions according to room, yet they have their respective privileges respecting the "calls".
 Set 1 or A call the first dance, Set 2 or B the second, Set 3 of 3 the third, &c.
 Should there be no more than three sets, after the call of Set 3 or C, the call goes back to Set 1 or A, and No. 2 in that set call the fourth dance; then No. 2 in Set 2 or B the fifth dance, &c.
 Whatever dance is called, and in which ever set it may be, the other sets are governed by it respecting tune and figures, thus: if Set C has the call, Sets A and B must consult them respecting the figure, and perform it precisely in the same manner; any alteration or deviation being considered as a mark of disrespect to the lady who calls the dance.
 The manner of forming this sets or divisions may be seen by "The construction of a country dance", p.
 159. In forming them, they must be divided as equally as possible with respect to the number of couples, that the respective sets may finish the dance as nearly as possible at the same time.
 The ladies being each furnished with a ticket, bearing the name of the set to which they belong, with the number thereon inscribed according to their situation in the dance, as A No. 1, B No. 2, &c.: should place them in a conspicuous part of their dress to prevent disputes respecting places, (videlicet the "Etiquette of the ball room", in "The complete system of English country dancing").
 It frequently occurs, that gentlemen's side, which ought to be avoided (except where there are not an equal number of ladies and gentlemen present) as it destroys the appearance of the construction of the dance, and tends to produce mistakes in the performance of the figures, particularly with those persons not thoroughly acquainted with the figure of the dance.

-### Distance of standing
+### Distance of Standing

 The proper distance of the lines formed by the ladies and gentlemen from each other is about four feet and a half, and the distance of the respective couples from each other is about two feet and a half.
 The proper distance and the keeping of the lines truly parallel is necessary to the correct performance of the figures, every person in the set having thereby an opportunity of seeing the various evolutions of the figure performed by the leading couples, which very frequently proves of the greatest utility to those persons in the dance unacquainted with the figures, and prevents the confusion that would otherwise occur.
 Should the company be numerous, or the room not of sufficient length to admit the whole of the persons to stand up in one set, they may be arranged and formed according to the width of the room into other sets parallel with each other (ride "Construction of the country dance", and the article "Division of sets"), and numbered in succession, Set 1, Set 2, &c.; or distinguished by letters as Set A, Set B, &c.
 These divisions may be considered as the parts of first set, being properly a continuation of that set, formed into divisions for the sake of convenience.
 In performing the dance, the couples, by changing situations, lose the original name or character attached to them, and acquire another, according to the situation they become placed in, or the operative principle of the dance.
 The technical names of characters attached to the respective couples occur in every country dance, and are permanent in certain situations, and the names of many of the figures are derived from them.
 The learner must therefore understand them ere he can be supposed properly to connect and apply them in the formation of a country dance.
 The principal of them are the "minor set", the "leading couple", the "neutral couple", the "auxiliary couples", the "top", "bottom", and "central couples", or "first", "second", and "third couples".

-### The minor set
+### The Minor Set

 Is formed of three couples, which is sufficient for the performance of any country dance figure constituting in themselves a perfect set, so that every three couples in a general set performing a figure within themselves, is properly termed a minor set, having a top, bottom and central couple, enabling them to perform every figure from every given situation in the dance; the minor set is formed and varied by the progressive motion of the dance, and are more or less numerous, according to the number of persons composing the dance; for instance, a general set consisting of twenty-four couples (the dance being in full action) will have (when the fourth, or couple below the minor set is the neutral couple, as seen at figure 1) six minor sets; if the neutral couple is included in the minor set (as in figure 7), then there will be eight minor sets in a dance of twenty-four couples.
 Minor sets may be formed in any part of the general set, where it shall occur that the leading or top couple of the minor set have two couples below; videlicet a second and a third couple to act with them or where the leading couple are performing a figure in the centre; in which case, the couples forming the minor set are differently termed, the leading couple being called the central; the third the bottom; and the couple who stand second at the commencement of the figure will then be the first or top couple (see figure 5 in "The construction of a county dance"), thereby losing their original names or characters, immediately the leading couple perform the progressive figure.
 When first, second, and third couples, or top, centre, and bottom, are mentioned, the dancer should be acquainted as to which of two they should belong (the general or minor set) or he will be otherwise misled.
 In the general set, the numerical order is regulated accordingly as they are given out at the calling up of the dance; and top and bottom only relate to the top and bottom couple of the dance or general set.
 When the leading couple is at the top, the second couple is properly the central couple (yet it never assumes that name), being reserved for the leading couple, when they in the performance of the figure occupy the place of the second couple, who consequently become the top couple, and therefore, when the central couple is named, the leading couple alluded to are acting in the centre.
 The third couple become the bottom couple, immediately on the leading couple becoming the central one, and perform any figure or figures required from that situation; the minor set thereby have no nominal central couple.
 Such are those that finish the figure with a progressive one, and have no figure performed from the centre by the leading couple.

-### Leading couple
+### Leading Couple

 Is the couple going down the dance; and there will be as many leading couples as minor sets in a dance, so that a dance of sixty couples would have twenty leading couples, the dance being in full activity.

-### Auxiliary couples
+### Auxiliary Couples

 Are those couples in a minor that that assist the leading couple in the performance of the figures, either actively or inactively.
 Some minor sets contain one, others two; but no dance can be formed without one.
 Their numbers are governed by the direction of figures, and the couples they employ or require in their performance.
 When a dance contains but one auxiliary couple, it will be composed of figures that in their performance require and employ the leading and the second couple only, or contain a neutral couple within the minor set, hence the second couple becomes the auxiliary couple, whether active or inactive: and every dance containing a figure or figures employing a whole minor set, or by any means connecting themselves with the bottom or third couples, and the neutral couple being the fourth or couple below, the minor set will have two auxiliary couples, active or inactive, according the the nature of the figures.
 There are some individual figures, that in their performance do no require an auxiliary couple, such as "allemande", "turn your partner", &c.; but every dance must contain one at least as no dance can be performed without a progressive figure, requiring for its performance the second couple.
 The third couple may be an auxiliary one at one part of the figure, and not at another; but whenever it is employed or required, it is considered as belonging to the dance, the second couple being always auxiliary.

-### Active auxiliary couples
+### Active Auxiliary Couples

-Are those couples that actively assist the leading couple in the performance of the figures, as "right and left", "set and change sides", — "hey", — "hands six round", where the figure of the dance cannot be performed without the active assistance of the other couple or couples; for were they to remain stationary, the figure could not be completely performed.
+Are those couples that actively assist the leading couple in the performance of the figures, as "right and left", "set and change sides", – "hey", – "hands six round", where the figure of the dance cannot be performed without the active assistance of the other couple or couples; for were they to remain stationary, the figure could not be completely performed.
 A dance may contain either one or two, or be composed of inactive auxiliary couples, according to the nature of the figures of which it may be composed (see "The complete system of English country dancing", where it is shown how the figures employ the couples, and where they begin and end).
 In "Sir David hunter blair" single figure, there will be one active auxiliary couple, which will be in "set and hands across and back again" (videlicet "Companion to the ball-room").
 In "Nancy Dawson" there will be two active auxiliary couples employs in the figure "hey".

-### Inactive auxiliary couples
+### Inactive Auxiliary Couples

-Are those couples which, although auxiliary couples, and required in the performance of the figure, yet remain wholly stationary and inactive; as in "whole figure at top", — "cast off two couple", — "whole figure on your own sides", — "lead through top and bottom", &c.
+Are those couples which, although auxiliary couples, and required in the performance of the figure, yet remain wholly stationary and inactive; as in "whole figure at top", – "cast off two couple", – "whole figure on your own sides", – "lead through top and bottom", &c.
 A dance may contain either one or two, or be composed wholly of active figures, according to the selection.
 In "the Campbell's are coming", single figure (see "Companion to the ball-room") but one auxiliary couple is required (which is inactive) that is used in the performance of the progressive figure, which employ only the leading couple.
 In the "Rakish highlandman", (single figure) there are two inactive auxiliary couples.

-### Neutral couple
+### Neutral Couple

 A neutral couple is an inactive couple, not required in the figure, and one that divides the minor sets, by its being the fourth or couple below a minor set; yet it is sometimes the third or bottom couple of and included in the minor set, and is constituted, by affording space, to prevent confusion in the dance, too frequently occasioned by the figures interfering and becoming entangled with each other.
 Those are neutral couples to which no figure extends.
 When the dance is in full activity, the number of neutral couples will be in proportion to the number of minor sets contained therein, whether included in the minor set or below it.
 A dance consisting of thirty couples, the neutral couples included in the minor set will contain ten neutral couples, but if the neutral couple be the fourth, or couple below the minor set, then the dance will contain but seven minor sets, with seven neutral couples attached to them additionally (videlicet "The construction of a country dance").
 Every minor set must have a neutral couple either included in it, or attached to it.
 When the neutral couple is included in the minor set, it is always formed of the third or bottom couple.
 The constituting of the neutral couple depends entirely on the figures employed in the dance, as all those figures which employ the whole of the minor set constitute the fourth or couple below it; the neutral couple (See "The construction of a country dance", figures 1 & 9).
 In the performance of "Speed the plough" (see "Companion to the ball-room") either single or double figure, the fourth or couple below the minor set would be the neutral one; the whole of the minor set being employed in one of the figures.
 In the "Haunter tower", single figure, the neutral couple is included in the minor set, as the figure only employs two couple out of the minor set.
 The above examples, it is trusted, will be found sufficient.

-### Motion and progression of the dance
+### Motion and Progression of the Dance

 The dance being constructed, the figure set, &c., the music properly adapted there to must be selected and played to put the dance in motion; the action and progressive motion in the performance of the dance must be understood, in order that every person in it may move progressively towards the bottom and the top regularly, that equal opportunity may be afforded to each to perform their respective parts.
 The top couple of the general set commence the dance, and after performing the various figures set to the same tune, finish a couple nearer the bottom; and the second will by moving up, become the top couple.
 The dance commences again, and the leading couple each time the figure is repeated, will progressively gain a couple towards the bottom, and will repeat or perform the figure at many times, as there are couples standing up in the set, not being permitted to gain more that one couple towards the bottom each time they finish the figure, but obliged to gain one couple to preserve the progressive motion of the dance.
 The progressing movement does not alone belong to the leading couple, but to all persons composing the dance, either moving a couple up or down as all the couples going down the dance progressively gain a couple towards the bottom every time the figure is performed, and all the other couples forming the set will at the same time progressively move up a couple towards the top of the dance, so that the whole of the couples in the set change this situation every time the figure is performed.
 As soon as the top couple cat form a minor set, that is, as soon as the leading couple or couples going down the dance have gone down three couples, or performed the figure three ties, then the couple left at the top of the general set, or of any minor set, must commence.
 When it relates to the general set, only then each couple will, according as they stand in rotation in the dance, become successively the top couple, and so on till all the couples forming the set have in succession (what is termed) "gone down the dance", and the couple that stood at the bottom at the beginning of the dance, has progressively "worked up" to the top, and afterwards gone down three couple; that the couple called the dance begin again, and go down within three couples of the bottom, which will finish the dance.
 The couple that called the dance stand at the bottom for the next dance.

-### Country dance figures
+### Country Dance Figures

 Are of different form and length, and take the dancer in various directions (shown by the diagrams in "The complete system of English country dancing"), before they can be of use in the systematic composition of a dance, the length of all the individual figures must be shown, and their application to the music, and also the different between long and short figures.

-### Long and short figures
+### Long and Short Figures

 For the convenience of the dancer in the application of the figures to the music, and for setting country dance figures, all the different figures, as fas as regards their length, are brought under two heads, "long" and "short figures"; of which there are several qualities enumerated and treated on under their respective heads.

-### Long figures
+### Long Figures

 Are so named, from their requiring to their performance a strain of music of eight bars, which is the longest that should be used in English country dances (videlicet the article "Strains"): they are the longest also that can be applied to the use of the tables for the systematic composition of figures.
 Long figures are adapted for different uses in the dance, and receive additional names from the different situations in which they are performed in the dance; shown in "The complete system of English country dancing" in the article long figures, performed at top, in the centre, and at bottom of any minor set and long progressive figures.
 They are as nearly as possible of the same length, and occupy the same time in their performance, whether wholly composed of figure or movement, or whether a post consists of "setting", as, for instance, "hey on your sides" consists entirely of figure movement; and "set and change sides" of half figure and half setting, yet both are performed in the same time.
 When a dance is wholly composed of long figures, a figure is required to each strain of eight bars, as a tune of three strains with eight bar each, would require three long figures, either with or without setting, as may best suit the nature of the dance, or the taste of the company.
-Where the figures in this list to which setting is attached as "set and change sides" — "set and half right and left", &c. to be performed without setting, they would require but one half or four bars of the music for their performance, and would then be constituted short figures.
+Where the figures in this list to which setting is attached as "set and change sides" – "set and half right and left", &c. to be performed without setting, they would require but one half or four bars of the music for their performance, and would then be constituted short figures.
 Hence arises the impropriety of performing them without setting.
 While and long figures are deemed the same, though they widely differ from each other (videlicet whole figures).
 The following are a list of the principle long figures used in English country dancing: as

 * Swing corners
 * Turn corners
 * Set contrary corners
 * Lead outsides
 * Lead through bottom and top
 * Hands six round